mortadaNotGenius/Sparta-Client/README.md

 9 - how I can stop the Robot?
 (I)

-I - Use Ctrl+Q To stop the Robot, to pause the Robot use Ctrl+P
+I - Use Ctrl+Q To stop the Robot, to pause the Robot use Ctrl+P.

+10 - how I can use this Robot on Linux?
+(J)

+J - Yes but it's harder to run it on Linux.
+The reason is how different operating systems work There are solutions though: you could follow this tutorial on how to open exes https://www.wikihow.com/Can-Linux-Run-Exe.

 #                                                   license and rules of use :